Frequently Asked Questions

-A. LNEC stands for Learning Needs and Evaluation Center.
-LNEC is located at the Elson Student Health facility.
+A. SDAC stands for Student Disability Access Center.
+SDAC is located at the Elson Student Health facility.
 Professional staff identify student accommodation and service needs and coordinate these for students, requesting faculty, or deans.
-For more information go to the LNEC website.
+For more information go to the SDAC website.

 Q. What are the pharmacy hours of operation?

-A. The pharmacy is open spring and fall semesters Monday through Friday from 9 a.m. to 5 p.m. and Saturday from 9:30 a.m. to Noon.
+A. The pharmacy is open spring and fall semesters Monday through Friday from 9 a.m. to 5 p.m.
 It is closed those days from 1 p.m.-1:45 p.m.
-In the summer, the hours are Monday through Friday 8:30 a.m. - 4:30 p.m. and closed Saturdays.
+In the summer, the hours are Monday through Friday noon - 4:30 p.m.

 Q. Where can I continue allergy shots while in school?

-A. Student Health administers allergy injections on Tuesday through Friday 9 a.m.-12 p.m. and 1 p.m.-4 p.m. for a fee per visit.
+A. Student Health administers allergy injections on Tuesday through Friday 9 a.m. to noon and 1 p.m. to 4 p.m. for a fee per visit.
 First, call for an allergy clearance appointment at 982-3915.
 Bring your allergy serum and complete physician instructions with you.
 We will store your vaccines at Student Health according to your allergist's instructions.
 Allergy appointments may be scheduled on-line.
 Please visit our allergy website for additional information.

 Q. It's June 16.
 I graduated in May and I wondered if I could be seen at the Health Center?